Adeyemi0/Customer-Survey/README.md

 ## Requirement
 The company would like your help to surmount the challenges listed above using Microsoft Power BI to enable us easily to share with relevant stakeholders.

+## Power BI Concept Applied
+1. Power Query: Data Transformation/Cleaning
+2. Data Modelling: One to Many
+3. Created a tooltip (how often customers experience downtime using their branch)

+## Data Transformation
+The data were transformed with the Power Query editor in Power BI.
+Some of the steps applied include:
+1. Making first rows as headers
+2. Added an index column and renamed it ResponseID
+3. The column "Rank possible reasons you may stop using your banker" was split by the delimiter ","

 ![Model!]()